 Additionally on Oct.30, from 5-8 pm at Lake Lillian in Belleview, there will be a free family-friendly trunk-or-treat where kids can visit various “trunks” and collect sweets to bring home!
 If your business or organization is interested in hosting a trunk please contact call 352-233-2122 or email firstname.lastname@example.org.
 Just one of many fun, family-oriented things to do in Ocala!

 The Boo Bash at the E.D.
 Croskey Recreation Center is a free, family-friendly event on Oct.
 30 hosted by the City of Ocala!
-The celebration starts at 7:30 pm and will offer face-painting, spooky activities, candy and more for a safe and fun time.
+The celebration is from 5-8 pm and will offer face-painting, spooky activities, candy and more for a safe and fun time.
 Costumes for all ages are encouraged!

 Bark in the Park

 Celebrate Halloween Day with furry friends at Bark in the Park at the Downtown Ocala Market located a block south of Ocala City Hall and Citizens Circle.
 Make sure to bring your dogs in costume because there will be a pet costume contest and photo opportunities!
 The doggy expo takes place from 1-4 pm, is family-friendly and free to attend!
 Various vendors, food trucks, music and more will fill the day up with fun.
 Proceeds go to Meals on Wheels and Marion County Animal Services.

 What is more in the Halloween spirit than picking your own pumpkin?
 Here are the pumpkin patches open this fall and their dates:

 The Pickin’ Patch — Oct.
 1st- Oct.
 24th, 2021